Flotomate/product_docs/source/change-management/change-list-view.rst

 The Change List View is the central hub for **Technicians** to track and manage all Changes in the tool.

-**To open Change List View**
+**To open Change List View, a technician will:**

-1. Log in to your Dashboard from the Technician Portal.
+1. Log in to his Dashboard from the Technician Portal.

-2. Click on **Change** from the Navigation Tabs.
+2. Click on **Change** in the navigation section.
 The Change List View opens with the default filter set as **All Open Changes**.

 .. _cmf-5: